bdpedigo/oss/documentation.md

 These packages are required for building the documentation pages.

-Once you have created `requirements.txt`, navigate to `/docs` from the command line and install these packages using `pip`:
+Once you have created `requirements.txt`, navigate to `docs/` from the command line and install these packages using `pip`:

      pip3 install -r requirements.txt

 In addition, you need to install `pandoc` for `nbsphinx`. `nbsphinx` will allow you to use `jupyter` notebooks to make documentation tutorial pages.
+If you don't want to have `jupyter` notebooks in your documentation yet, you can skip this step for now.

 If you are on linux, you can enter:

     sudo apt-get install pandoc